nickprotop/LocalizationManager/COMMANDS.md

 ## edit

-**Description:** Launch the interactive Terminal UI (TUI) editor for visual editing of all translations.
+**Description:** Launch the interactive Terminal UI (TUI) editor for visual editing of all translations with advanced filtering and language management.

 **Arguments:** None